 You can also infer actual tops by going to the Imagery tab in ForeFlight and selecting Infrared.
 These static IR satellite images provide you with cloud top temperature.
 Basically, the colder the cloud top, the higher the clouds.
 While there are important limitations, simply find the height of that temperature shown on the static IR image using our winds and temperatures aloft by using the Winds tab while looking at airport weather.
 You can also use the winds that are generated during a briefing.

-In flight, if ForeFlight is receiving XM weather through an SXAR1, a Cloud Tops layer will be available on the Maps page.
+In flight, if ForeFlight is receiving XM or ADS-B weather through an external receiver, a Cloud Tops layer will be available on the Maps page.